goravel/docs/the-basics/validation.md

 ### Specifying A Custom Message For A Given Attribute

 Sometimes you may wish to specify a custom error message only for a specific attribute.
 You may do so using "dot" notation.
-Specify the attribute's name first, followed by the rule:
+Specify the attribute's name first, followed by the rule(also applicable to `ctx.Request().Validate()`):

 ```go
 validator, err := facades.Validation.Make(input, rules, validation.Messages(map[string]string{